Sanglorian/orcus/Orcus Player Options - current.md

 ### Immortality

+When your adventuring days come to an end, a number of different fates may await you.
+What follows is one possibility.

-You fade away from public view, but no one can ever confirm your death.
+***Corner of the World's Eye:*** You fade away from public view, but no one can ever confirm your death.
 Just when people think old age, misadventure or vengeance must have done you in, someone reports spying you in a bazaar, or finding your calling card in the Celestial Vaults, or seeing you for a moment through a pool in the Astral Plane.

 ### Class Features